raspberrypilearning/target-practice-editor/en/step_4.md

 Define your `mouse_pressed()` function under the comment **# The mouse_pressed function goes here**.

-Add code to print the amounts of red, green, and blue in the pixel the arrow lands on.
+<mark>Add code to print the amounts of red, green, and blue in the pixel the arrow lands on. </mark>

 --- code ---
 ---